biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/README.md

 CosmWasm is a novel smart contracting platform built for the Cosmos ecosystem.
 You can learn more about CosmWasm from [the CosmWasm docs](https://cosmwasm.cosmos.network/), or see the [CosmWasm Book](https://book.cosmwasm.com/index.html) for a guide on creating CosmWasm smart contracts.

-**Start your builder journey on Biyachain using Cosmwasm here**: [Your First CosmWasm Smart Contracts](./smart-contracts/your-first-smart-contract.md "mention")
+**Start your builder journey on Biya Chain using Cosmwasm here**: [Your First CosmWasm Smart Contracts](./smart-contracts/your-first-smart-contract.md "mention")